Martin-Stankard/Gatsby101/src/pages/posts/001-first-post.md

 ---
 title: 'First Post - Introduction'
-date: 2018-3-04 18:00:00
+date: 2018-12-01 07:00:00
 author: 'John Doe'
-path: '/first-post'
-image: '../../images/javascript.jpg
+image: ../../images/javascript.jpg
+tags:
+  - code
 ---

-This is the code blog content.
-It is king.
-Kneal before this content.
-The point of this  IS NOT to sharpen my coding skills utilizing Gatsby or deploying the product to AWS but this.
-This is the content.
+Welcome to Code Blog, I hope you enjoy the content, Welcome to Code Blog, I hope you enjoy the content, Welcome to Code Blog, I hope you enjoy the content, Welcome to Code Blog, I hope you enjoy the content, Welcome to Code Blog, I hope you enjoy the content.